 The meanings of words are sometimes diminished slightly or even obscured when translated into another language.

 For example, in 1 Corinthians 2:14 (in the NKJV), Paul says . . .

 “But the natural man [speaking of the person who has not been born again] does not receive [some translations (NASB, NIV) say “accept”] the things of the Spirit of God, for they are foolishness to him; nor can he know them, [some translations (NASB, NIV) say “understand them”] because they are spiritually discerned.”

 There are some Christians who believe, based on their understanding of this verse, that the unsaved are so depraved, so dead in their sin, that they cannot even understand the words of Scripture.
 You’ve probably heard this verse interpreted that way.
 Well, friend, that is not what Paul was saying.

-Notice that word “receive” there in verse 14.
-It's the Greek word dechomai, which means “to welcome.”
-An unsaved person, devoid of the indwelling Holy Spirit, may perfectly well understand what the Bible says, but he rejects its message, refusing to welcome it, or act on it.
+Notice the word “receive” in verse 14.
+It’s the Greek word dechomai, which means “to welcome.”
+An unsaved person, devoid of the indwelling Holy Spirit, may perfectly well understand what the Bible says, but he rejects its message, refusing to welcome it or act on it.

-Well, when you look up that word “know” (v.
-14), you find out that it's the Greek word ginosko.
+Well, when you look up the word “know” (v.
+14), you find out that it’s the Greek word ginosko.
 It does not mean that a person cannot comprehend the things of the Spirit intellectually; it means that they cannot know the things of the Spirit by experience.
-The reason the unsaved do not experience the things of the Spirit of God, isn't because they don’t understand the Word, but because they do understand it, but do not welcome it.
+The reason the unsaved don’t experience the things of the Spirit of God isn’t because they don’t understand the Word, but because they do understand it but do not welcome it.

 • Vine’s Complete Expository Dictionary of Old & New Testament Words